Activation is a part of the License request and refresh process.

 Ships the configuration changes made in Avantra UI to the Avantra Agents.

-Most of the configurations of the Avantra Master can be performed using the Avantra UI.
+Most of the configurations of the Avantra Server can be performed using the Avantra UI.
 Only the access data for the Avantra Database is required to be configured in a text file.

-The Avantra Master runs as a service (on Microsoft Windows operating systems) or as a daemon (on Unix-like operating systems).
+The Avantra Server runs as a service (on Microsoft Windows operating systems) or as a daemon (on Unix-like operating systems).

-The technical name of Avantra Master used, for example, with file names/directories, executable files, log files, and installer packages is
+The technical name of Avantra Server used, for example, with file names/directories, executable files, log files, and installer packages is

 Avantra UI is the web-based user interface to Avantra.
 Almost all configuration and operation tasks of Avantra are performed with this interface.
 Depending on the user permissions you have, many of the functions provided by the Avantra UI may be read-only or not available at all.